Data management basics: Ethical and legal issues in data sharing

 Researchers obtaining data from people are expected to maintain high ethical standards and comply with the relevant legislation.
 Much research data - even sensitive data - can be shared ethically and legally.

-In this free 90-minute online workshop, participants will learn about the relevant legislation such as data protection legislation and the General Data Protection Regulation (GDPR).
+In this free 90-minute online workshop, participants will learn about the relevant legislation, such as data protection legislation and the General Data Protection Regulation (GDPR).
 Participants will also learn about strategies that enable them to share research data.
-These include carrying out an assessment of disclosure risk, obtaining informed consent, anonymising data and regulating access to enable data to be shared.
+This includes carrying out an assessment of disclosure risk, obtaining informed consent, anonymising data and regulating access to enable data to be shared.

 There will be time at the end for questions and discussion.

 We will be using Mentimeter to ask questions in this workshop so you may benefit from having a second device ready for this, such as a smartphone.

 This event is part of our UK Data Service introductory training series: Spring 2022.